SDP-09/cloud9-website/content/pages/how-it-works.md

 [![](http://img.youtube.com/vi/n0dsNzAbkx0/0.jpg)](http://www.youtube.com/watch?v=n0dsNzAbkx0)

 The webots_ros2 package contains the TrajectoryFollower class that implements the 'follow_joint_trajectory' ROS2 action.
-Using this and examples in the package we were able to construct a simple controller for the arm.
+Using this we were able to construct a simple controller for the arm.
 The controller takes a list of joint states, velocities, accelerations and time to complete the action.

 The [ikpy](https://libraries.io/pypi/ikpy) python package was used to calculate inverse kinematics for the arm.
 We used it because it provides very useful utilities for kinematics of a robot arm which would have been time consuming and error-prone to implement ourselves.
-Two features were used from this package.
+Two features are used from this package.
 The first is the ability to create a model of an arm from a given Unified Robot Description Format(URDF) file.
-In order to use this feature, we modified the URDF of the arm such that it included the squeegee on the end and passed that file to ikpy.
+This feature allows us to adapt the software to work with any arm, given that a URDF file for it is at hand.
 The second feature is a function which uses the model to calculate the joint states of the arm needed to reach a given 3D point along with an orientation.
 These are then passed to the controller, along with some predefined velocities, accelerations and times.

 The software was created in a way such that the height of the cleaning motion as well as the limits of the waist movement is generalised.
 This means the arm cleaning motions can be adapted to any size table, given that the dimensions are suitable for the arm's reach.

 <center><img src="../media/swipe.png" width="500"/></center>

-A single swipe across the desk.
+The image above depicts a single swipe across the desk.
 End points and intermediary points are shown.
 This image represents a swipe with **noOfPoints** parameter set to 10.

 The cleaning motion consists of ‘swipes’.
 A swipe is defined as the act of the arm rubbing against the  table along the whole length in one direction.
 The swipe has a set start and end point, seen in Figure 1 below as the red dots.
 Several points are then generated in between the red dots, so the arm goes across the table while keeping it’s end effector against the surface the whole time.
-The number of these intermediary points (shown as the black dots in Figure 1) is generalised and can be changed as a parameter.
+The number of these intermediary points (shown as the black dots in the image above) is generalised and can be changed as a parameter.
 In Figure 1 there are 10 points in total (meaning 8 intermediary points), which is how the robot is currently set up.

 The joint angles are only computed for one swipe in practice.
 This essentially means the inverse kinematics only really have to work on a 2D plane, since the y value is constant.
 The joint angles that are calculated for this swipe are then re-used with different waist values in order to swipe across the whole surface.
 This minimises the number of inverse kinematics calculations that have to be performed.